sprenten/deLeetCode/README.md

 lulls you into a deep sense of security.

 Random things, Python is so slow, I am mostly no longer going to use it in examples.
 1 of the methods in the stringaling section (even number digits in an Integer array) takes over 20s to do 100 loops over the same array of 30000 integers.
 I only time the time spent making the calculation, and leave out the loop calls.
-All other examples where 0.20s or less, so that's a factor of greater than 100x slower.
+All other examples using the same method took 0.20s or less to run, so that's a factor of greater than 100x slower.

+I do this in my spare time and try keep the code some what uniform.
+I have no time for people worried about camelCase or snake_case.
+I use simple variable names here for a reason, but try to be consistent across all languages so i in C is the same as i in php, java, rust, etc... as the variable i is the array I hold the integers in the stringaling section.
+I may possibly add argc,argv to enter filename and number of iterations the examples use.
+For the sake of speed in writing these example exercises and not having to test those functions extensively.
+I did rewrite my random unsigned integer program to take input to make writing random unsigned integer files easier.